ADED eLearning

 Help Hope Live

-Sonny Mullen, Outreach Manager discusses the Help Hope Live program and how it can benefit clients.
+Sonny Mullen, Director of Outreach discusses the Help Hope Live program and how it can benefit clients.

 Help Hope Live supports community-based fundraising for people with unmet medical expenses and related costs due to cell and organ transplants or catastrophic injuries and illnesses.
 Even with insurance, a health crisis can become a financial crisis.
 Since 1983, Help Hope Live has helped thousands of people raise millions of dollars for to pay a wide range of expenses, including out-of-pocket costs for: medications, durable medical equipment, home health care, wheelchair-accessibility modifications, physical therapy, innovative treatments, medical travel and temporary relocation, even emergency living assistance.
 Our program has also helped thousands pay it forward and assist others with their medical expenses.